Civilians in peril; Gaddafi son flees to Niger

 The NTC says it will not declare Libya "liberated" until it has taken control of towns still in the hands of Gaddafi loyalists.
 It had given holdout towns a deadline of Saturday to surrender, and its fighters have been battling since Friday inside the town of Bani Walid.

-They said on Sunday they were meeting stiff resistance in the town 150 km southeast of the capital and were also edging towards the ousted ruler's birthplace Sirte.
+They said on Sunday they were meeting stiff resistance in the town 95 miles southeast of the capital and were also edging toward the ousted ruler's birthplace Sirte.

 "We are inside Bani Walid, we control big chunks of the city.
-There are still pockets of resistance," one fighter named Sabhil Warfalli said as he drove away from the front line in the town 150 km southeast of Tripoli.
+There are still pockets of resistance," one fighter named Sabhil Warfalli said as he drove away from the front line in the town 95 miles southeast of Tripoli.

 But the advance into the town seems to have stalled after heavy fighting.
 NTC spokesman Ahmed Bani told reporters the plan for Bani Walid for now was to wait.